dexterlabora/meraki_webhook_lab/lesson_plan.md

 ## Postman Setup

-**Objective:** Ensure all students can use Postman with the Meraki API and webhooks.
+**Objective:** Ensure you can use Postman with the Meraki API and webhooks.

 **Step-by-Step:**
 1. **Import the Meraki Postman Collection:**
-   - Download from [Meraki Postman Collection](https://documenter.getpostman.com/view/897512/SVfRtnU7?version=latest) or use the import link provided by your instructor.
+   - Download from [Meraki Postman Collection](https://documenter.getpostman.com/view/897512/SzYXYfmJ) or use the import link provided by your instructor.
-   - In Postman, click **Import** and select the collection file or paste the URL.
+   - When the Postman webpage loads, click **Run in Postman** to run the collection locally on your lab computer.
 2. **Set the `{{apiKey}}` Environment Variable:**
    - In Postman, go to **Environments** and create a new environment (e.g., "Meraki Lab").
    - Add a variable named `apiKey` and paste your Meraki API key as the value.
    - Select this environment before sending requests.
 3. **Import the Webhook Samples Collection:**
-   - Download or import the webhook samples collection as provided by your instructor or from the [Webhook Custom Template collection](https://github.com/meraki/webhook-payload-templates).
+   - Download or import the webhook samples collection as provided by your instructor or from the [Meraki Webhook Samples Collection](https://documenter.getpostman.com/view/897512/SVfRtnU7?version=latest).
 4. **Set the `{{webhook-url}}` Environment Variable:**
    - In your environment, add a variable named `webhook-url` and set it to your webhook receiver URL (e.g., your webhook.site or Google Sheets Apps Script URL).
-5. **Test a Request:**
-   - Use the collection to send a test webhook or ping, and verify you receive data at your webhook receiver.

 ---